-Do nothing from selfishness or empty conceit, but with humility of mind regard one another as more important than yourselves; do not merely look out for your own personal interests, but also for the interests of others.
-Have this attitude in yourselves which was also in Christ Jesus, who, although He existed in the form of God, did not regard equality with God a thing to be grasped, but emptied Himself, taking the form of a bond-servant, and being made in the likeness of men.
-Being found in appearance as a man, He humbled Himself by becoming obedient to the point of death, even death on a cross.
-For this reason also, God highly exalted Him, and bestowed on Him the name which is above every name, so that at the name of Jesus EVERY KNEE WILL BOW, of those who are in heaven and on earth and under the earth, 1and that every tongue will confess that Jesus Christ is Lord, to the glory of God the Father.
+Doing nothing through rivalry or through conceit, but in humility, each counting others better than himself; each of you not just looking to his own things, but each of you also to the things of others.
+Have this in your mind, which was also in Christ Jesus, who, existing in the form of God, didn’t consider equality with God a thing to be grasped, but emptied himself, taking the form of a servant, being made in the likeness of men.
+And being found in human form, he humbled himself, becoming obedient to the point of death, yes, the death of the cross.
+Therefore God also highly exalted him, and gave to him the name which is above every name, that at the name of Jesus every knee should bow, of those in heaven, those on earth, and those under the earth, and that every tongue should confess that Jesus Christ is Lord, to the glory of God the Father.

 Though being God, he became as we ARE, yet the only difference is he did not SIN.
 He faced all the same temptations we do, yet he overcame them.
 How can someone who willingly denies himself of his trump card do this?
 Simple, he reflected and spent devotional time in the his Father’s inner Eden in his own heart.
 Following in his example there is great hope for anyone who hears his call within, and answers to it, and reflects on it.